Castro, cigars and Communism; you’d be forgiven if these are the first things that spring to mind when you think of planning your Cuba itinerary.

-- Location: Casa Particulars can be found across the city and it’s usually a case of following word of mouth or ‘a guy who knows a guy’ if you don’t plan it (although it’s best to plan in advance with due diligence).
+- Location – Casa Particulars can be found across the city and it’s usually a case of following the word of mouth or ‘a guy who knows a guy if you don’t plan it (although it’s best to plan in advance with due diligence).

 You may be more than capable of walking around the city under your own steam, but having a local to show you hidden spots around Havana is unbeatable – it allows you to experience the city through the eyes of a local, someone who lives and breathes Havana and has called the city home for a lifetime.

-These guides often have a zest and passion for their country and city, and allowing them to share this passion is a reward in itself.
+These guides often have a zest for their country and capital city, and allowing them to share this passion is a reward in itself.
 Ask your host or hotel about your nearest walking tour – you’ll normally find groups gathering on street corners around the city.

 Of course, walking tours aren’t for everyone and some may see them as nothing more than a tourist trap that takes out the natural enjoyment of stumbling through the city on your own.

 On that note, as much as it can be perceived as a tourist trap, having a walking tour guide can work the other way and stem the likelihood of being ripped off by some opportunistic Cubans.

 Tour of Hotel Nacional (Sunset With a View)